WillBooster/generate-pr-with-llm/README.md

 #### With Planning (Strongly Recommended for Aider)

-`gen-pr` can generate a implementation plan by reading files in the target repository using [Repomix](https://github.com/yamadashy/repomix).
+`gen-pr` can generate an implementation plan by reading files in the target repository using [Repomix](https://github.com/yamadashy/repomix).
 This feature is particularly useful for non-agentic coding tools like Aider.

 Gemini 2.5 Pro for planning and Aider: